 Where are our Schmidt Vocal Scholarship recipients?

 We are thrilled to provide the boost to help so many worthy singers attend their chosen school and provide support and counseling to secure their college financing.
-Numerous national conservatories and universities are represented by Schmidt Vocal Scholarship recipients, including: Boston Conservatory at Berklee, Carnegie Mellon University, Curtis Institute of Music, Eastman School of Music, Juilliard School, Manhattan School of Music, Mannes School of Music, Miami University, New England Conservatory of Music, Northwestern University, Oklahoma City University, Peabody Institute, Stetson University, University of Cincinnati, Oberlin College, University of Michigan, University of Nevada Las Vegas, and University of North Carolina School for the Arts.
+Numerous national conservatories and universities are represented by Schmidt Vocal Scholarship recipients, including: Boston Conservatory at Berklee, Carnegie Mellon University, Curtis Institute of Music, Eastman School of Music, Juilliard School, Manhattan School of Music, Mannes School of Music, Miami University, New England Conservatory of Music, Northwestern University, Oklahoma City University, Peabody Institute, Stetson University, University of Cincinnati, Oberlin College, University of Michigan, and University of North Carolina School for the Arts.

 What forms do I need to fill out?

 The 2024-2025 FAFSA will be available in December 2023. https://studentaid.gov/h/apply-for-aid/fafsa

 In addition, if you are like our other singers, you may be applying to one of the colleges that require another financial aid application, called the CSS Profile.
 Don’t let the cost of the Profile keep you from filing!
 If your income is within their range, the application may be free, and will ensure that these colleges, with significant financing help, get the documents they require.
 It’s an intrusive look at your finances, but can pay off in the long term. https://cssprofile.collegeboard.org/